JEANNE.

 OR THE WESTERN TOUCH

-collection of commissioned performative works
+collection of performative and participatory works

 2021 - ongoing